ehusby/shell-utils/windows/README.md

 The reason why running `pyexec my_tool.py` is safer than simply running `my_tool.py` is that the Python environment that exists in your shell (OSGeo4W, Anaconda, Bash, etc.) can and will be different from the environment of the system default Python program.
 Often they will differ for important reasons, and the `my_tool.py` script may even be unable to run with the system default Python.
 By running with [`pyexec`](./exec/pyexec.bat), you can be confident that it's the Python version currently available in your shell (callable by the `python` command) that is used when you run `pyexec my_tool.py`.

 ## <a name="set_system_default_python"></a>Set the system-wide default Python program
+(TODO: overhaul this section with new batch script methods)

 When you try to execute a `.py` Python script directly by either double-clicking on it in File Explorer or running `.\my_script.py` in a shell (without the `python` prefix), Windows will try to use the system default Python program to run your script.
 This is most concisely configured through the Windows *Registry Editor* (aka "regedit") program, but you should be able to set this easily through File Explorer.
 If you experience issues, you may need to [configure the system default Python through the registry](#set_system_default_python_registry) instead.

 We'll test this setup process using the [`check_python_location.py`](https://github.com/ehusby/CLIP/blob/master/check_python_location.py) Python script in the in [the `CLIP` repo](https://github.com/ehusby/CLIP). `CLIP` contains handy scripts you can double-click run to quickly modify the contents of your clipboard.
 After you have the repo accessible on your local machine, do the following: